 Scanning your artwork means converting your art into digital images.
 Scanning is an alternative to photographing artwork and gives you truer-to-life results.
 When using a professional-caliber printer, scanning will create high-resolution art prints that will last without fading and can be sold.
 You can also use scanned images for marketing, digital and print materials and exhibitions.

 With scanned images, you can also create various sizes of your original artwork.

-You can pay a scanning bureau to scan your work with a drum scanner, but you can often achieve good quality results with a flatbed scanner at home.
+You can pay a scanning bureau or print shop to scan your work with professional equipment, but you can often achieve good quality results with a flatbed scanner at home.